1 Day to Visit Amsterdam

 Amsterdam is famous for many reasons, and is a pull for travellers of all ages.
 From its beautiful canals, to its little coffee shops, famous museums, and the red light district, it's a city with a lot to offer.
 Unfortunately we were only there for a few hours during a layover from Helsinki, but we managed to explore its historic centre pretty well.
 The city centre is a very short train ride from the airport, and the tickets are cheap as well.
 If you're looking for advice about where to go in the city and how best to get around, there is an I Amsterdam office located in the airport which I'd recommend stopping at, or head to their office in the centre if you aren't at the airport.
 They provided us with some very detailed maps and information about the various areas in the city.
 You can also purchase an Amsterdam city card or the Amsterdam transport pass through them which is a great way to save money!

-If you are in Amsterdam for a few days, there are lots of neighbourhoods to explore outside of the historic centre.
+There are a lot of great bucket list locations to visit in Amsterdam.
+And if you're only in Amsterdam for a few days, you can still check out lots of neighbourhoods outside of the historic centre.
 These areas aren't as busy which is great for getting photos and relaxing.
-Oud Zuid is home to some amazing museum and is one of the more elegant neighbourhoods with boutique shops and restaurants.
+Oud Zuid is home to some amazing museums and is one of the more elegant neighbourhoods with boutique shops and restaurants.
 Or if you're looking for a more hip area, Oost has a great cultural mixture of shops and places to eat, as well as clubs if you're looking for a night out!
 Click here for some more information on unique things to do in Amsterdam.

 So, where to go in Amsterdam if you're on a tight schedule?
 I would recommend making a little list beforehand so you know what you want to see and how far apart everything is.
 There are a lot of things to do in Amsterdam in one day.
 There's nothing worse than having a plan set in your mind and realizing halfway through that you won't be able to get to everything.
 Check out my Amsterdam "one day itinerary" below, and get excited to be exploring one of the best places in the Netherlands to visit!